makerspacelt/WiScale-hw/README.md

 ### ADC configuration

-To reduce noise on measurements capacitors(C401,C402,C403) on ADC input there placed.
+To reduce noise on measurements capacitors(C401,C402,C403) on ADC input are placed.
 As a side effect, they slow down reading settling time after weight change.
 Removing these capacitors will give a fast reading but increase spread by about 3 times.